orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-in a repl, settings such that changes art
+in a repl, settings such that changes are permanent to your character.

 ---